DigitalHarborFoundation/interactive-gallery-v2/src/entries/cs-core/2019spring/jeshua.md

 First I made the music and animation.
 Next i created a prototype in scratch.
 Finally I converted the prototype from scratch to p5.

-I wasn't sure how to sync them in p5, but i managed to accomplish it.
+One problem I faced was that I wasn't sure how to sync them in p5, but i managed to accomplish it.

-It took a lot of hard work, but in the end it was worth it.
+One thing I'd tell someone else is that it took a lot of hard work, but in the end it was worth it.